 How Do People Survive Long Car Rides Alone?

 You can do a few easy things like set a limit as to how many hours you’ll drive before a break, choose plenty of good music and podcasts, sing aloud to yourself, stop to enjoy the scenery and take a good stretch.
-These things will help you manage a 10 hour car drive alone.
+These things will help you manage a long car drive alone.